Reading time 5 Minutes

 You can find the whole report here.

 5. You still remember my Nail fold inflammation?
-It feels like months ago.
+It felt like months ago.
 It was during my sister's last visit to Germany.
-And she comes to see me - Yippieh! ? - next week.
-She'll be surprised when she sees this next week.
-Was almost better after all, after my doctor said, please do not put anything on it.
+And she comes to see me - Yippieh! ? - is coming to visit me again next week.
+She'll be amazed when she sees this next week.
+It was almost better after my doctor said, please do not put anything on it.
 Just disinfect and leave it alone.
 Um, leave alone and trust the doctor, my nurses can't do that.
 Well, apart from the sort who, even after explicit reforestation, hardly complies with the request to store me properly at night.

 I inform my nurses and still inform my doctor.
 He comes by immediately.
 Inflammation again.
 Pus.
 Blood.
 Some contaminated ointment residue.
 Swab taken from skin and sent to lab.
 Thank you.
 To the whole team.

-6. To tell the surprise visitor, who enters the flat with his own key on Saturday morning, one of the most implausible old wives' tales I have ever heard.
-Of course, he didn't drink the can of Jackie Cola.
+6. To serve up one of the most implausible old wives' tales I've ever heard to a surprise visitor who enters the flat with his own key on a Saturday morning.
+Of course he didn't drink the can of Jackie Coke.
 Some completely retarded person threw it in the rubbish and now the whole flat smells of it.
-He took it out of the bin to rinse it out.
-More about that?
+He took it out of the rubbish to rinse it out.
+More on this?
 You can find it here: The insensitive sick person.

 7. The nurse who is incorrigible.
 Despite photographs of evidence, he cannot be convinced that ligaments that are too tight cause pain.
 With the result that I suffer a grade 1 decubitus behind the ear.
 Under the band of the respiratory mask, of all places.
 A place where wounds heal particularly well.
 Would you like a photo?
 You can find it in the detailed report here.